Settings tab

 Process logging

-If you check the Show in Tasks assigned by me option, information about all started process instances will be shown in the Task section on the Assigned by me page.
-Click on an instance name to view its details: the process history, its context, and map.
+• Show in Assigned by Me.
+Check the option to show process instances in the Task workspace on the Assigned by Me page.
+Click an instance name to view its details: the process history, its context, and map.
 To learn more, see Business process instance.

-If you check the Notify about start option, a notification will pop-up whenever the process is started.
+• Notify about start.
+The option is enabled by default.
+You can see a pop-up whenever the process is started.
 A notification will also be posted to your #Activity stream.
-This option is enabled by default.

 Name